This year the judging process will take place in three stages:

 The judges will come together as a panel to discuss and offer their feedback on all of the shortlisted entries (including identifying any entries they feel deserve to be commended) in the categories assigned to them on the judging day in November.

-For all details on the marking scheme make sure you view our Entry Criteria.
+For all details on the marking scheme make sure you view our Judging criteria.

 Follow us on Twitter @FIAwards for updates on this year's awards.